-If you’re single and own a business or have a co-signed debt, the money from a life insurance policy can also make it easier for your business partner to continue the company, or it can help a co-signer take care of unpaid bills.
+If you’re single and own a business or have a co-signed debt, the money from a life insurance policy can also make it easier for your business partner to continue the company or help a co-signer take care of unpaid bills.

 While you might not earn a traditional paycheck, the household services you provide, such as home maintenance, chores, shopping, child care, transportation, and cooking, are worth thousands of dollars.
 If you pass away, life insurance benefits can help cover some of these costs for your surviving family members and make a difficult transition easier for them.

 Buying life insurance when you’re young is ideal, but purchasing a policy when you’re older still offers you a way to leave an inheritance to your loved ones, relieve the family burden of final costs such as funeral expenses, help pay for any estate taxes your beneficiaries may face and assist with paying off any debt you leave behind.
 Also, many life insurance policies can be more than a death benefit.
 Living benefits, for example, can be used to access a portion of your life insurance policy to help pay for the medical cost of a qualifying illness.

 Myth 2: I can’t buy life insurance because of my health issues

 Myth 3: Life insurance costs too much

 The cost of life insurance is perhaps the biggest misconception out there.
 A recent study conducted by Life Happens and LIMRA found that 46% of U.S. adult consumers do not own life insurance.
 The main reasons given were “having other priorities” (67%), and it’s “too expensive,” according to 65% of participants.
-An estimated 56% of people don’t think they even need it.
+In addition, an estimated 56% of people don’t think they even need it.

 Myth 4: The purchase process is too complex